gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 title: The Platform Engineering Map
 date: "2022-12-28"
 image: map-cover.png
-description: "We examined close to fifty tools in the Platform Engineering.
+description: "We examined close to fifty tools in the Platform Engineering space.
 And put them on a map."
 ---

 2022 was the year when Platform Engineering broke out of the niches and it became the term to take home from devops conferences.